 Gordon Sanghera, CEO, Oxford Nanopore Technologies

 Supporting efforts to combat the coronavirus pandemic

-In January 2021, nanopore technology became a vital tool for the detection of new variants emerging around the world.
-The accessible nature of the portable MinION meant that those in resource limited settings were able to track the virus without relying on big labs for analysis, enabling rapid insights to be translated into action on the local scale.
+In 2021, nanopore technology has become a vital tool for the detection of new variants emerging around the world.
+The accessible nature of the portable MinION has meant that those in resource limited settings are able to track the virus without relying on big labs for analysis, enabling rapid insights to be translated into action on the local scale.

 Through ensuring our sequencing technology is as accessible as possible, we are putting biological analysis tools in the hands of those who could not previously afford it – contributing to the democratisation of science:

-We had designed an accessible sequencer, and in 2018 we initiated a pilot programme to support its use in communities that traditionally had less access to the benefits of sequencing insights.
+In 2018 we initiated a pilot programme to support the use of MinION in communities that traditionally had less access to the benefits of sequencing insights.
 This started an educational program named Pore Safari.